 To simplify repair handling, we do not consider how to optimally schedule the repairs of multiple failed chunks of a permanently failed subsystem to minimize the total repair time.
 In addition, if a stripe that is currently under repair has an additional failed chunk, we do not modify the repair time of any already triggered repair event.
-Our observation is that each stripe has at most one failed chunk in most cases throughout the mission time in our evaluation (see Section IV); in fact, field studies also confirm that single-chunk repairs dominate in practice [18], [23].
+Our observation is that each stripe has at most one failed chunk in most cases throughout the mission time in our evaluation (see Section 5); in fact, field studies also confirm that single-chunk repairs dominate in practice [18], [27].
 Thus, the repair time of a permanently failed chunk is mostly determined by the cross-rack repair traffic incurred for a single-chunk repair.

 When a repair event is received from the event queue, SIMEDC updates the state of the associated subsystem to the normal state.
-In addition, if any descendant subsystem has the same failure type, we also update its state to normal.
+In addition, if any descendant subsystem has the same failure type, we also update its state to normal (although they may fail due to different reasons).
 For example, if a crashed (resp. unavailable) node is repaired, any of its associated disks that is crashed (resp. unavailable) is also repaired and its state becomes normal.
 Finally, SIMEDC creates the next failure event of the same type (i.e., permanent or transient) for the subsystem and inserts the event into the event queue for later failure handling.

-D. Putting It All Together
+3.4 Putting It All Together

 Algorithm details: Algorithm 1 shows the pseudo-code of the workflow of SIMEDC.
 The MAIN procedure (Lines 1-6) executes the reliability simulation function SIMULATE over a number of iterations X, where X is tunable (see below).

-In each iteration, the SIMULATE function first performs initialization (Line 8), and inserts the first permanent and transient failure events for each subsystem into the event queue Q (Lines 9-11).
-For each event popped from Q, SIMULATE terminates if the event time exceeds the mission time T (Line 15); otherwise, it processes the event according to one of
+In each iteration, SIMULATE first performs initialization (Line 8), in which it initializes the data center topology, erasure coding scheme, and chunk placement.
+Also, it defines the likelihood ratio L, which is used in importance sampling (see Section 4).
+We now set L = 1 throughout the algorithm.